 Videotheque program notes

-An outdoor screening and performance event featuring video and animation by Alfred University faculty and grad students, Alfred State faculty and staff and faculty from the NY State Summer School for Media Arts.
+A screening and performance event featuring video and animation by Barbara Lattanzi, Andrew Deutsch, Matthew Underwood, Pearl Salas, Kat Reisling, Brian Murphy and more.
 Sound performances by Jessy Earle, Mike Haleta, Sei Harris, Tamara Porras and Karen Donnellan.
-In case of rain, the event will relocate to Holmes Auditorium.